 Downpipes need to connect to a stormwater outlet not the gully trap

 Although our wastewater system has been designed to cope with 4 times the average flow, illegal stormwater connections into the system can cause the system to become overloaded during heavy rain.

 We encourage you to tell us about any illegal stormwater connections into the wastewater system.
 Contact our customer service team anonymously.

 A new wastewater connection

 A connection to wastewater is included with building consent to build a new house, or subdivision consent granted for properties in the city.

 If approval for the subdivision or resource consent has not been granted, you need to talk to our duty planner.

-The Gisborne city population served by the wastewater network is 31,660.
+Our city's wastewater network caters for a population of 31,660.
 We have about 14,750 connections from homes and businesses.